mirroring using gitolite

 git push --mirror to

-the slaves.
+the copies.
 The arrows show this mirror push.

 Here's a more complete description of what gitolite can do:

-Different masters and sets of slaves for different repos.
+Different masters and sets of copies for different repos.

 This lets you do things like: